SystemFw/blog/content/staging/paxos-failures.md

 only written to a minority of storage servers due to failure, so let's have a look at why that is acceptable.

-i
-f a value has been written to the WOR
-This crucial property is a consequence of _quorum intersection_.
-Essentially, in order for a value to be written to the WOR, it has to be written to a majority of storage servers.
-Later writers also send `prepare` requests to a majority of storage servers, and even if they target a different majority from the one that contains the value of the WOR, any two majorities have at least one storage server in common, by the very definition of being a majority.
-In other words, any two majority quorums intersect, which means a writer will always receive any value which has been written to the WOR, and then adopt that value as per the write repair idea.

-so it has false positives but no false negatives, which is the correct tradeoffs, but the behaviour of false positives can be puzzling, let's take a look

-Conversely, the behaviour induced by write repair when an observed value wasn't actually part of a majority can be inintuitive, so let's look at

-Write repair is strictly necessary to preserve safety, but it also has the non-obvious property of being _sufficient_.
-In other words,

-remarkable property is that it's not just necessary, also sufficient you cannot miss it because of quorum overlap otoh, it's possible that the value which ends up in the WOR is one whose writer didn't originally win. and insert example in the next section, which can then go or maybe move these last 3 points in the next section for length management reasons, but the ordering is better: first the important one, then the other two
-(finishing with outcome of failure is unknown)

-Although write repair is strictly necessary to preserve safety, some facets of its behaviour can be counterintuitive.
 Let's consider a cluster with 3 storage servers `{s1, s2, s3}` : `s1`
 stores the value `v1` written by writer `w1` with proposal number `n`, `s2` and `s3` store no value.
 The next day a writer `w2` arrives,